ethan605/aws-vpn-client/README.md

 [timestamp] Successfully connected
 ```

-with `-debug` flag provided, you might get something like this:
+with `-verbose` flag provided, you might get something like this:

 ```
 ...